Aja (album): Accolades

 Aja has appeared on retrospective "greatest albums" lists.
-In 1991, France's Rock & Folk included it on a list of the 250 best albums released since 1966, when the magazine began publication.
-In 1999, the album was ranked number 59 on the national Israeli newspaper Yedioth Ahronoths "Top 99 Albums of All Time" list.
-In 2000, Aja was voted number 118 in the third edition of Colin Larkin's book All Time Top 1000 Albums, where the author noted its "brand of jazz-influenced white soul".
-In 2003, the album was inducted into the Grammy Hall of Fame and ranked number 145 on Rolling Stones list of the "500 Greatest Albums of All Time"; it maintained the same spot on the 2012 update of the list, and rose to number 63 on the 2020 version.
+In 2000, Aja was voted number 118 in the third edition of Colin Larkin's book All Time Top 1000 Albums, in which Larkin noted its "brand of jazz-influenced white soul".
+In 2003, Aja was inducted into the Grammy Hall of Fame and ranked 145th on Rolling Stones list of the "500 Greatest Albums of All Time"; it maintained the same spot on the 2012 update of the list, and rose to 63rd on the 2020 version.
 In 2006, Aja was included in the book 1001 Albums You Must Hear Before You Die.
-In 2010, the album was recognized by the Library of Congress as being "culturally, historically, or aesthetically significant" and selected for preservation in the National Recording Registry; the same year, De La Soul's 1989 debut album 3 Feet High and Rising, which sampled Aja, was also added to the Registry.
+In 2010, it was recognized by the Library of Congress as "culturally, historically, or aesthetically significant" and selected for preservation in the National Recording Registry; the same year, De La Soul's 1989 debut album 3 Feet High and Rising, which sampled Aja, was also added to the Registry.

-The singer Bilal listed Aja among his top-25 favorite albums, explaining that "It's a great body of work.
+The singer Bilal listed Aja among his 25 favorite albums, explaining that "It's a great body of work.
 It seems very thought out from beginning to end, every song just had a certain vibe.
 The songwriting to the sound and the look of the album, the whole package was just very well thought out."